-At June 30, 2003, the bank balance of the University's other deposits was \$8,284.
+At June 30, 2004, the bank balance of the University's other deposits was \$391,340.
 These funds were fully insured or collateralized by securities held by the University's agent in the University's name.

-Restricted cash and cash equivalents of \$195,518 at June 30, 2003 represents cash balances associated with the Perkins Loan Program.
+Restricted cash and cash equivalents of \$9,959,102 and \$206,824 at June 30, 2004, represents bond proceeds restricted for capital expenditures and cash balances associated with the Perkins Loan Program, respectively.